Mikaela/mikaela.github.io/AboutMe/index.html.md

 About me
 ========

-My name is Mika Suomalainen.
+My name is Mikaelaelaela Suomalainen.
 I am probably more known with my nickname *Mkaysi*.
 I am seventeen years old, even though people often think that I am older which can probably be explained with my [Asperger's syndrome](http://mkaysi.github.com/Asperger.html).
 I started using Linux in 2008 and the distribution was [Ubuntu] 8.04 Hardy Heron.
 I am currently using [Fedora].
 I am interested in computers.